Jignesh749/ML_Projects/README.md

-# The following repository contains various Machine Learning Projects built using different frameworks and libraries.
+# This repository contains various Machine Learning Projects built using different frameworks and libraries.